Ryan Jeffers Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.57 team ERA ranks 23rd across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.53).

-- Tigers pitchers combine to give up 134 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Rodriguez makes the start for the Tigers, his 17th of the season.
-He is 7-5 with a 2.96 ERA and 96 strikeouts in 94 1/3 innings pitched.
+- Faedo (2-4) gets the starting nod for the Tigers in his eighth start of the season.
+He has a 5.80 ERA in 35 2/3 innings pitched, with 30 strikeouts.

-- In his most recent appearance on Wednesday against the Pittsburgh Pirates, the lefty tossed six innings, allowing two earned runs while surrendering seven hits.
+- The right-hander last appeared on Sunday, July 23 against the San Diego Padres, when he threw six scoreless innings while giving up one hit.

-- The 30-year-old has amassed an ERA of 2.96, with 9.2 strikeouts per nine innings, in 16 games this season.
-Opponents have a .222 batting average against him.
+- The 27-year-old has put up an ERA of 5.80, with 7.6 strikeouts per nine innings, in seven games this season.
+Opponents are batting .216 against him.

 © 2023 Data Skrive.
 All rights reserved.